learn-co-curriculum/phase-3-programming-univbasics-4-reading-values-from-hashes/README.md

 > can find a method that will look up a _key_ and will let you specify
 > what to return if the _key_ is not found!
 The default data types of
 > Ruby have POWERFUL magic inside of them that's yours to discover.
 As a hint
-> it's a method that a dog ight know to respond to :)
+> it's a method that a dog might know to respond to :)

 ## Conclusion